DaisyDogs07/SimpleDatabase/README.md

 * **Path:** The scope of where to look
 * **fn:** The function to test with
 * **thisArg:** The value to use as 'this' when executing fn
-* **Returns:** The value that succeeded in the test, 'undefined' if none was successful
+* **Returns:** The value that succeeded in the test, 'undefined' if none were successful

 ### findAll(path, fn\[, thisArg\])
 #### Same as find() except it returns an array
 * **Path:** The scope of where to look
 * **fn:** The function to test with
 * **thisArg:** The value to use as 'this' when executing fn
-* **Returns:** An array of values that succeeded in the test, 'undefined' if none was successful
+* **Returns:** An array of values that succeeded in the test, 'undefined' if none were successful

 ### read()